 In preparation for our annual Christmas party this Saturday, I have been trying to do a deep clean of the house over the last few weeks... because, you know, there isn't enough going on in December without this added extra!
-With 2 small kids, it's not possible for me to do a massive house clean in one hit, so I have been doing jobs when I have a spare 20 minutes or so, or the kids are entertaining themselves... which usually involves bubbles!
+With 2 small kids, it's not really possible to do a massive house clean in one hit, so I've been trying to do jobs when I have a spare 20 minutes, or when the kids are entertaining themselves... which usually involves bubbles.
 Hours of entertainment!

 Hubby and I have tackled most of the outside gardening and cleaning jobs together the past few weekends (including fixing the fence that was about to topple over - great timing!).
 Our 3 year-old has been helping out too....

 The jobs I was most keen to get done inside were:

 - wipe down walls, skirting boards and doors

 - wipe down and tidy the kitchen cupboards and drawers